makrai/notes/tausczik10-liwc.md

 ## Emotionality: Positive and Negative Emotions

-* Use of emotion words [as a measure] of immersion [belemerülés]
+* Use of emotion words as a measure of immersion belemerülés
   * higher use of emotion words showed more immersion in the traumatic event, which led to increased experience of physical pain (Holmes+ 2007)
-* cognitive complexity [thinking styles], and social awareness
+* cognitive complexity thinking styles, and social awareness
   * emotion words were correlated
-    * negatively with articles[, prepositions,] and relativity words
+    * negatively with articles, prepositions, and relativity words
-    * positively with pronoun use[, auxiliary verb use,] and negation use
+    * positively with pronoun use, auxiliary verb use, and negation use
       * All correlations are highly significant, p < .001

 ## Social Relationships